vs SortlyVendor comparison

 LineNow inverts the architecture entirely.
 The system is built around the procurement workflow — POS-driven consumption signal, statistical replenishment, multi-channel supplier comms, closed-loop AI on replies, bills push:

 • Closed-loop control.
 Item → cart → PO sent → reply parsed → received → inventory → next recommendation.
-Buyer touches three moments; everything else is automatic.
+Buyer keeps the control points while repetitive coordination stays tied to the order record.

-• Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals — the same problem class addressed by Microsoft's Dynamics 365 Supplier Communications Agent, built into a $50/month SMB workflow.
+• Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals — the same problem class addressed by Microsoft's Dynamics 365 Supplier Communications Agent, built into a $100/month SMB workflow.

 • Layer 2 AI: conversational analytics chatbot, custom reports, AI order builder.